 Even before you plan your travel.

-If you hope to comprehend the history, value, and significance of European art and architecture [a major part of what you’ll see in Europe], your pre-trip reading should also include another early Rick Steves book, revered almost as gospel by his legions of followers: Rick Steves Europe 101.
+If you hope to comprehend the history, value, and significance of European art and architecture [a major part of what you travel to Europe to see], your pre-trip reading should also include another early Rick Steves book, revered almost as gospel by his legions of followers: Rick Steves Europe 101.

 This easy to read pictorial guide will walk you through a progressive time line of Europe’s artistic history, from the Paleolithic cave-wall paintings at Lascaux, to the ultra-modern Pei pyramid at the Louvre.

-Like reading your map before a road trip, this Rick Steves guide gives you some idea of where you're going.
+Like reading a map before a road trip, this Rick Steves guide gives you a reference to where you're going.

-Add to these, any of his 30+ other easy to read and understand Rick Steves Travel Guides [20 of which are updated each year], and you can’t fail to have an innovative and exciting European travel vacation, no matter which part of Europe you visit.
+Add to these, any of his 30+ other easy to read and understand Rick Steves Travel Guides [20 of which are updated each year], and you can’t fail to have an innovative and exciting Europe travel vacation, no matter which part of the Continent you visit.

-For use while traveling, these audios in-clude walking tours with Rick's descrip-tive [and often humorous] commentary, plus navigation tips for top sights and landmarks, notable museums, major churches and cathedrals, and city areas of historical interest throughout Britain, France, and Italy.
+To be used while traveling, these audios include walking tours with Rick's descrip-tive [and often humorous] commentary, plus navigation tips for top sights and landmarks, notable museums, major churches and cathedrals, and city areas of historical interest throughout Britain, France, and Italy.

-At home, you can download and listen to Rick's special book editions on Iran and European Christmas traditions, or travel clips from his TV shows, archives of his weekly radio shows, and individual audio versions of his U.S. travel lectures.
+At home, you can download Rick's special book editions on Europe Christmas tra-ditions and Iran, as well as travel clips from his TV shows, archives of his weekly radio shows, and individual audio versions of his U.S. travel lectures.

 Even as our global world continues to shrink, Rick has made it his personal objec-tive [not to mention his life’s work] to encourage every traveler to Europe to do it differently.

-And through his Rick Steves Travel Guides he provides the means and the knowledge for all travelers to see Europe as more familiar than it is foreign.
+And through his Rick Steves Travel Guides he provides the means and the know-ledge for travelers to see Europe as more familiar than it is foreign.

-Rick recently added several full-color pocket guides to his growing list of can't do without guidebooks.
+Rick recently added several full-color pocket guides to his growing list of can't do without travel books.

-In each guide you'll find Rick's top walking tours, info on major sights, his personal recommendations for hotels and restaurants, plus the familiar Rick Steves commentary and practical content.
+You'll find Rick's top walking tours, current information on major sights, personal recommendations for hotels and restaurants, and the familiar Rick Steves com-mentary and practical content.